 Finally, there wasn’t much closure for the story of Hawkins National Laboratory and the organization’s experiments, led by the creepy Dr. Martin Brenner (Matthew Modine).
 Sheriff Hopper was seen getting into an unidentified black car at one point after leaving the hospital where Will was recovering from his ordeal, so it’s reasonable to believe that HNL — or whatever organization is behind it — is still doing whatever it’s doing, and that could mean more trouble.

 “[We like] the idea of going back to the laboratory and pulling back the curtain a little bit,” said Matt Duffer (via an interview with IGN) of returning to the mysterious laboratory in the second season.
 “Maybe they brought someone new in.
 It’s not as evil and mysterious as it was in Season 1.
 We might start to get into what they’re doing a bit little more.
 Maybe they seem a little bit more friendly… as least at the beginning.
 A lot of the agents involved in that project are dead.”

-The second season of Stranger Things will premiere in 2017.
+The second season of Stranger Things will premiere October 31, 2017.